micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 To try and address this issue, some builders have used a driver chip that contains a number of Darlington pair transistors.
 A fairly common choice used to be something like the ULN2003 - a seven channel Darlington  transistor array.
 Internally, each channel looks like this:

 ![ULN2003 Channel](../assets/sensors/ULN2003-channel.png)
+/// caption
+Using a Darlington Transistor Array
+///

 A pair of transistors are connected together in such a way as to greatly increase the current gain. the other components ensure that the output transistor is turned hard on with an input voltage of at least 3.0 Volts.
 Perfect for modern processors with output voltages of 3.3 Volts.
 These chips were originally intended to drive things like stepper motors and relays so they include additional protection circuitry that does not really concern us here.